jtsuvile/python-bodyspm/README.md

 ## Python code for analysing body maps

-This is a experimental version of python code that can be used instead of or in addition to (Matlab-based) BodySPM by Enrico Glerean (**add link**).
+This is a experimental version of python code that can be used instead of or in addition to (Matlab-based) BodySPM by Enrico Glerean (a version of matlab-based BodySPM is available at https://version.aalto.fi/gitlab/eglerean/sensations).
 It is designed to work with data coming from a version of https://version.aalto.fi/gitlab/eglerean/embody .

 ### Functionality
+#### Pre-processing
-This package takes the data from the online data collection system, and converts the topographies to .csv (with each cell representing one pixel).
+ - read in the data from theonline data collection system, and converts the topographies to .csv (with each cell representing one pixel).
-Additional subject info and info about the stimuli is saved as JSONs.
-These file formats are highly suitable for long term data storage and cross-platform compatibility.
+ - additional subject info and info about the stimuli is saved as JSONs.
+(Csv and JSON should be suitable for long term data storage and cross-platform compatibility)
-There will also be an option to save the whole data set to a less sustainable data format for smooth analysis, as well as multiple basic data analysis options.

-### TODO:
-1. prep
-    * edit read_bg to accept both list of filenames and single filename
-    * check blur size for our data
-2. analyses:
-    * glm
-3. visualise:
-    * plot_analysis_results

-## Comments
-Currently including group definitions currently at combine data phase, might make more sense to have that already when reading in subject?
+ - combine data from multiple subjects into one hdf5 file for analysis

+#### Analysis
+ - pixel-wise one sample t-test
+ - pixel-wise comparison of two groups, either using two sample t-test or z test of proportions
+ - count pixels within a given mask (e.g. within body outline)
+ - correlate maps with background variables (e.g. age)

+#### Utilities
+ - draw single subject colouring within mask
+ - draw single subject colouring as-collected (useful for visual quality control)
+ - easy multiple comparison correction to use with pixel-wise analyses
+ - binarise maps to coloured/not coloured

+#### Upcoming / planned additions
+ - Region of Interest analyses (currently exists as a script, to be converted to a function)
+ - correlate two maps with one another / other similarity measure
+ - potentially functions for visualising analysis outputs? (currently all except single subject visualisations are done as scripts)